 When should you get a new TUDORZA PRESSAIR inhaler?

-- The TUDORZA PRESSAIR inhaler has a dose indicator to show you how many
+- The TUDORZA PRESSAIR inhaler has a dose indicator to show

 - When you start using the inhaler for the first time you will see the number 60 in the dose indicator.